vishvAsa/mahAbhAratam/meta/articles/battle-summary.md

 Shot an arrow that dazed Duryodhana.
 He recovered and raised a club, resembling Yama himself and was about to hurl it at Yudhushtira.
 But Yudhishtira threw a lance that pierced Duryodhana's armour and made him faint.
 Kritavarma who rushed to support Duryodhana was checked by Bhima.

-Meanwhile Karna attacked Satyaki whocovered him, his charioteer and horses with so many arrows that the Kuru Atirathas had to surround him to hekp Karna.
+Meanwhile Karna attacked Satyaki who covered him, his charioteer and horses with so many arrows that the Kuru Atirathas had to surround him to hekp Karna.
 The battle raged on.

 Arjuna entered the scene, having worshipped Shiva.
 His arrows drove enemy sokdiers away like winds blowing clouds away.
 Duryodhana tried to check him.
 But Arjuna felled his bow, charioteer, horses and umbrella in order.
 His next arrow was sure to killing Duryodhana
 But Ashvatthama intervened by cutting off that fatal arrow.
 Arjuna then cut Ashvatthama's bow and killed his horses.
 He also cut the bows of Kripa, Kritavarma and Dushasana, killed Kritavarma's horses and also attacked Karna.